headsetapp/headset-electron/README.md

   --platform=linux \
   --arch=x64
 ```
-For Linux, a 32bit system is required in order to package Headset for `arch=ia32` due to `dbus` module own dependencies.

 5. [Optional] For the Ubuntu build, we're using `electron-installer-debian` and for the Fedora build, we're using `electron-installer-redhat`.
 There might be an installer for your specific version, just have to google it.